|MP 6.01.50||Magnetic Resonance Imaging to Monitor Integrity of Silicone-Gel-Filled Breast Implants|

 - Computed tomography (CT) is generally avoided because of the use of ionizing radiation, especially in younger women.

-McCarthy et al. (11) evaluated the FDA’s recommendation for MRI screening for silent rupture and compared it to the criteria for a successful screening program.
+McCarthy et al(10) evaluated FDA’s recommendation for MRI screening for silent rupture and compared it with the criteria for a successful screening program.

 - Criterion: The target disease must be progressive and have serious consequences with a detectable preclinical state for which effective treatment is available and outcomes are improved by early intervention.

-McCarthy et al. assessment: There are few data on the clinical sequelae of silent rupture or of the proportion that will progress to frank or symptomatic ruptures, especially for the latest generation of implants.
-Expert opinion suggests that the results of silent and symptomatic ruptures differ
+McCarthy et al(10) assessment: There are few data on the clinical sequelae of silent rupture or of the proportion that will progress to frank or symptomatic ruptures, especially for the latest generation of implants.
+Expert opinion suggests that the results of silent and symptomatic

 - Criterion: The prevalence must be high enough to warrant mass screening.